lautenba/ADA_pADAwan_Project/README.md

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.

 - Is the prediction system doable in a reasonable amount of time ?

 - Are we allowed to import any libraries that can help us with our tasks ?

+- Is the aim of our idea enough to make a project ?